market insights

 What I wrote in this space last month still holds — navigating through it all successfully will come down to knowledge, creativity and lots of patience.
 This starts with having a great team around you.
 If you want to learn more about how you can successfully navigate this market, let’s talk.

-The gap between list and close price shrunk another $6000 as buyer demand remains high with more multiple offer situations on newer inventory.
+The gap between list & close price shrunk another $6000 as buyer demand remains high with more multiple offer situations on newer inventory

 Data source: DMAR Real Estate Market Trends Report.
-I am a member of the DMAR Market Trends Committee which compiles and publishes the report.
+I am member of the DMAR Market Trends Committee that compiles and publishes the report.

 The Denver Metro Area encompasses 11 counties: Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson, and Park.